-14.3 Naming
+14.2 Naming

-- Types are always in PascalCase (KernelExecCuda, BufT, ...) and singular. - Variables are always in camelCase (memBufHost, ...) and singular by default.
-Use plural for collections. - Namespaces are always in lowercase and singular is preferred. - Avoid consecutive upper case letters.
-E.g.: AccOpenMp instead of AccOpenMP, or HtmlRenderer instead of HTMLRenderer.
+- $\bullet\,$ Types are always in PascalCase (KernelExecCuda, BufT, $\ldots$ ) and singular. - Variables are always in camelCase (memBufHost, ...) and plural for collections and singular else. - Namespaces are always in lowercase and singular is preferred. - There are no two consecutive upper case letters (AccOpenMp, HtmlRenderer, IoHandler, ...).
 This makes names more easily readable.